Top Ten Caribbean Tax Havens for Offshore Banking

 • Foreign-source income is generally tax-exempt.

-• Panama also offers various incentives for retirees, providing tax exemptions on various sources of income.
+• Individuals can get permanent residency through the Panama Qualified Investor Visa, and the country also offers various incentives for retirees, such as tax exemptions on various sources of income.

 • There are no capital gains taxes, inheritance tax, or wealth tax >in Panama, making it a favorable environment for financial growth and wealth preservation.